AlHusseinA/AlhusseinA/README.md

 # Welcome!

 I'm Al-Hussein.
-I hold two masters in Artificial Intelligence and Computational Neuroscience.
+I hold two MScs in Artificial Intelligence and in Computational Neuroscience.
 I have an ongoing interest in all things related to deep learning, AI, and web development.
-I'm particularly interested in foundational questions in deep learning.
+I'm particularly interested in practocal foundational questions in deep learning.

 ## Main Languages and Tools: